Home/Fish/Manila Clams

 Manila Clam Tacos with Avocado Salsa

-Delicious tacos filled with Manila clams and topped with a fresh avocado salsa, perfect for a light and healthy meal.
+Fresh and zesty tacos filled with Manila clams and topped with a creamy avocado salsa for a healthy twist.

 Ingredients